kojiishi/snap-height/README.md

 functions.
 * [typecast by Monotype](http://typecast.com/how-it-works) lists this feature at 6th in the feature list.
+* [cutestrap](https://www.cutestrap.com/) aligns all elements and components to the grid.

 To see a sample CSS,
 click <q>Get the CSS</q> button in [Vertical Rhythm Tool](http://soqr.fr/vertical-rhythm/).